andysal/NSK/readme.txt

 INTRODUCTION

 NSK
-NSK is a sample application produced by Managed Designs (http://www.manageddesigns.it) and intended to be used as a blueprint when designing and implementing a .NET layered application architecture.
-The application uses the standard Northwind database, as included in Microsoft SQL Server: no modifications to the database schema are required in order to install and run the starter kit.

-Project leader and main architect is Andrea Saltarello
+Northwind Starter Kit (NSK) is a sample application developed by Andrea Saltarello as a companion demo for both Managed Designs' courses and "Microsoft .NET: Architecting Applications for the Enterprise" (first edition), the book he co-authored along with Dino Esposito.